Chief Executive Officer:

 Karen Powell - Criminal Justice Support Worker

-Having over 15 years' experience of working with children and families, including eigth years working in a refuge for women fleeing domestic abuse.
-Karen has gained a 2:1 BA (Hons) in Social Work, is a trained faciliator for the freedom programme and has recently completed Level 3 Award in Education and Training.
+Having over 15 years experience of working with children and families, including eight years working in a refuge for women fleeing domestic abuse, Karen has gained a 2:1 BA(Hons) in Social Work, is a trained faciliator for the Freedom Programme and has recently completed Level 3 Award in Education and Training.

 Dionne Birkinshaw - Senior Personal Navigator

-Dionne has over 17 years’ experience working for Women’s Aid in the voluntary sector supporting women and children in refuges, who were experiencing domestic abuse.
-She gained a BA (Hons) degree in Social Work at the University in Derby before joining the Women’s Work team in August 2017.
+Dionne has over 17 years experience working for Women’s Aid in the voluntary sector supporting women and children in refuges who were experiencing domestic abuse.
+She gained a BA(Hons) in Social Work at the University of Derby before joining the Women’s Work team in August 2017.

 Brianna Tabor-Broadbent - Personal Navigator

 Over 10 year’s experience working with a wide variety of people including young children, children with disabilities, male offenders and female offenders.
 Qualified at NVQ Level 2 & 3 in Supporting Teaching and Learning.